MicrosoftDocs/Hololens/hololens/hololens2-corp-connected-deploy.md

 2. Connect to an open Wi-Fi network that doesn't require certificates to join the Wi-Fi.
 This will allow the device to download the certificate to be used on the organization's Wi-Fi after initial setup.

-3. The critical prompt will be when you're asked **Who owns this HoloLens?** Select **My work or school owns it** and enter your Azure AD account credentials.
+3. The critical prompt will be when you're asked **Who owns this HoloLens?** Select **My work or school owns it** and enter your Microsoft Entra account credentials.

 4. When enrollment is successful, you'll be prompted to set up a PIN.
 This PIN is unique to this device for this user.
 You'll also be prompted for Iris scans, voice data, and telemetry settings and finally, you'll be able to learn how to open the start menu and complete OOBE.